iamMichaelSmith/Youtube-MP3-Converter/PROJECT_SUMMARY.md

-# YouTube to MP3/WAV Converter Project
+# YouTube to MP3 Converter: Project Summary

 ## Project Objective

-Create a web application that allows users to download YouTube videos as MP3 or WAV audio files, with a modern interface, reliable download functionality, and cross-platform compatibility.
+This project aims to create a user-friendly web application that allows users to download YouTube videos as MP3 audio files.
+The goal is to provide a simple, modern interface that makes the conversion process straightforward while ensuring high-quality audio output.

 ## Technologies & Services Used
 - **Development Environment**: Cursor IDE